0xd4rk5id3/0xd4rk5id3.github.io/posts/CTF Competitions/ctf.md

 ```

-from the decoded text we have a url encode text now lets decode that to get the final text
+from the decoded text we have a url encode text now lets decode that to get the final text.
 to decode the text we would be making use of cyberchef ***url decode*** recipe.

 ![[5.png]]